NVIDIA/NeMo-speech-data-processor/README.md

 SDP's philosophy is to represent processing operations as 'processor' classes.
 Many common processing operations are provided, and it is easy to add your own.
 In some cases, all you will need to do to process a new dataset is simply to write a YAML file containing the parameters needed to process your dataset.

 SDP is specifically intended for the use case when you have an existing dataset with the audio & text pairs already specified in some form, and you wish to create a JSON manifest suitable for use with NeMo.
-SDP allows for intermediate cleaning and filtering steps which involve amending the 'ground truth' `"text"` or dropping utterances which are deemed to be too inaccurate for training on.
+SDP allows for intermediate cleaning and filtering steps which involve amending the 'ground truth' `"text"` (or some other field, specified using `"text_key"`) or dropping utterances which are deemed to be too inaccurate for training on.

 ## Quick intro to Speech Data Processor